aznam/productive40/README.md

 Code Standards & Convention
 ---------------------------------------------------------------------------------------------------
+### Definitions and Lexicon
+- Workspace : Space in which all the subprojects live.
+- Project : An subspace of a workspace from which an artifact can be produced.
+- Package : The source of an artifact, i.e. there is one package per artifact.
+- Namespace : A functional/semantical set of pieces of source code.

 ### Global Documentation Guidelines
 - Each file must fully documented, including: filename, author, date, version, brief and detailed descriptions.
 This header is specified before any line of code.
 - Each element should be fully documented at least with a brief and detailed description.
-- The size of each line should not exceed more than 99 characters.
+- The length of each line should not exceed more than 99 characters.

-### Packages and folders organization
+### Folders tree and organization
-- Each subfolder corresponds to a package, associated to a namespace.
-Packages and namespaces have the same name than the folder they represent.
 - Each folder should have a file named `DIRECTORY.md` which describes the tree of this directory.
 This file should contains at least a brief and detailed descriptions of each subdirectory.
+- Each subfolder corresponds to a packae or a namespace.
+Packages and namespaces have the same name than the folder they represent.

 ### Files and Directory names and Extensions
 - Filenames and folder names are in lowercase.
 Names of folders should contain only alphanumeric symbols.
 Words in filename are seperated by `_`.
-- Inclusions and references of files should use relative path if it concerns files belonging to the project; absolute path, otherwise.
+- Inclusions and references of files should use relative path if it concerns files belonging to the same project; absolute path, otherwise.

 ### C++ Specific Rules